libigl/libigl/tutorial/tutorial.md

 ```

 The first row extracts the third column from **V** (the z coordinate of each
-vertex) and the second calls the libigl functions that converts a scalar field to colors.
+vertex) and the second calls a libigl functions that converts a scalar field to colors.
 The second parameter of jet normalizes the scalar field to lie between 0 and 1 before applying the transfer function.

 ![([Example 104](104_Colors/main.cpp)) igl::jet converts a scalar field to a
 color field.](images/104_Colors.png)

+`igl::jet` is an example of a standard function in libigl: it
+takes simple types and can be easily reused for many different tasks.
+Not committing to heavy data structures types favors simplicity, ease of use and reusability.

+# libigl design principles [104b]

+To conclude the introduction, we summarize the main design principles in
+libigl:

+1. **No complex data types.** We mostly use matrices and vectors.
+This greatly favors code reusability and forces the function authors to expose all the parameters used by the algorithm.

+2. **Minimal dependencies.** We use external libraries only when necessary and we wrap them in a small set of functions.

+3. **Header-only.** It is straighforward to use our library since it is only one
+  additional include directory in your project. (if you are worried about
+  compilation speed, it is also possible to build the library as a [static
+  library](../build/))

+4. **Function encapsulation.** Every function (including its full implementation) is contained in a pair of .h/.cpp files with the same name of the function.

 ## Overlays [105]